GuruSaju/GoogleHome-AboutGuru/README.md

 # GoogleHome-AboutGuru
 A simple skill for googlehome/assistant about me
-Using Dialog flow for intents and managinf conversation
+Using Dialog flow for intents and managing conversation
 Using Firebase for my API logic to handle information

 ## Steps to install Firebase CLI